 This module will introduce students to some of the core areas in psychology through evaluation of seminal studies that have shaped our discipline.
 We will take an integrated approach, covering historical, theoretical and contemporary research that underpins our knowledge of human brain and behaviour.

-This module introduces the conceptual framework of psychology through the medium of research in various specialist areas of enquiry.
+This module introduces the conceptual framework of psychology through the medium of research in various specialist core areas of enquiry.
 The module places emphasis on appreciating the link between scientific study in psychology and understanding issues in the 'real world'.
-Students are exposed to three core areas of psychology and will gain an understanding how to conduct research in these areas; specifically, students will learn how experiments are designed, run, analysed and reported in the various domains covered in the module.
+Students are exposed to seminal psychological studies and will gain understanding of how these studies relate to contemporary research.
 There will be direct reference to how knowledge gained relates to acquisition of intellectual skills required by a psychologist and the attainment of Abertay Attributes.
-Students will develop expertise in Blackboard, SPSS and Pebble pad as learning tools.

 By the end of this module the student should be able to:

-1. Understand and define key terminology in social and cognitive psychology and research methods and understand the application of psychological research to society.
+1. Understand and define key terminology in social, biological and cognitive psychology and understand the application of psychological research to society.